hasura/3factor-example/README.md

 There are many tutorials to deploy a NodeJS package on AWS Lambda with API Gateway for e.g. [this](https://github.com/hasura/graphql-serverless/tree/master/aws-nodejs/apollo-sequelize#deployment).
 We will keep Lambda deployment out of the scope of this tutorial.

 Assuming you have deployed your Lambda succesfully, you would have received an HTTP endpoint for it.
-Update your Event Triggers with the new endpoints and that's it.
+Update your Event Triggers with the new endpoints through the Hasura console or Hasura API and that's it.

 #### Connection Pooling